 January 26, 2017

 On January 26, GaDOE and GOSA released the 2016 FESR for each school district in the state.
 This rating uses a three-year average (2013-2014, 2014-2015, and 2015-2016) of per pupil expenditure (PPE) and College and Career Ready Performance Index (CCRPI) scores to determine the rating.
 This education update analyzes the 2016 Financial Efficiency Star Ratings (FESR) and investigates the relationship between PPE and other district characteristics.

 To calculate a star rating, GOSA uses the district’s three-year average CCRPI score and the percentile of the district’s three-year average PPE.
 The matrix below shows the method for determining the FESR using both the PPE percentile and the CCRPI scores.
 Districts can earn between a one-half star and five stars, with a one-half star rating for districts with the highest PPEs and low CCRPI scores, and a five-star rating for districts with the lowest PPEs and high CCRPI scores.
-For more details on the FESR calculation, click here for the calculation guide.
+For more details on the FESR calculation,.

 Table 1: Star Rating Matrix

 GaDOE and GOSA first released district-level FESRs in 2015.
 The 2016 FESR excludes more categories of expenditures than the 2015 FESR.
 At the request of district stakeholders, the calculation now excludes expenditures from residential treatment centers (RTCs) and some payments to charter schools, which were included in 2015.
 The district enrollment counts also do not count enrollment from RTCs or schools that do not report expenditures.
 As a result, one cannot directly compare the 2016 and 2015 FESR data.